GTB-TBPS/part1/README.md

 # part1
-This is a Stata do-file for outcome generation, cluster-level analysis and individual level analyses not requiring multiple imputation (Model 1)
+This is a Stata do-file for outcome generation, cluster-level analysis and individual level analyses not requiring multiple imputation (Model 1).
+This do-file also contains code to export all the results into a separate Excel file.

 For more details, read: